 This old growth Brazilian rosewood dreadnought has huge resonance and balance.
 Because of its body size it is well-suited for flat picking, because of the string spacing and 12-fret slothead configuration it is great for strumming and fingerpicking.
 Augmenting the Brazilian rosewood back and sides, the Adirondack spruce top gives the guitar punch and a distinctive tone.

-Like its sibling Braz/Adi dreadnought, it is trimmed similar to the pre war Style 28, with herringbone binding and (Style 21) rosette, maple binding, zipper backstrip, and vintage style Grover V97N-18 tuners.
+Like its sibling Braz/Adi dreadnought, it is trimmed similar to the pre war Style 28, with herringbone binding and (Style 21) rosette, maple binding, zipper backstrip, and vintage style Waverly 4067 tuners.
 Unlike its sibling, it has a striking green pattern, most prominently running laterally in the sides.

 The bracing is pre war style with forward-shifted, scalloped top bracing, and light, traditional back bracing.